sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 ###### *Figure 7: Histogram of Urban population Across US States vs Theoretical Normal Distribution*

-Note that the assumption of a normal distribution for this case is made for the purpose of illustrating statistical concepts and does not imply that the entire population across states follows a normal distribution.
+Note that the assumption of a normal distribution for this case is made to illustrate statistical concepts and does not imply that the entire population across states follows a normal distribution.
 In reality, demographic variables like the percentage of the population living in urban areas are often influenced by complex factors, and their distributions may not precisely conform to a normal distribution.

-This is a simple example, but gives you an idea of what can be done with probabilistic distributions and real world phenomena.
+This is a simple example, but gives you an idea of what can be done with probabilistic distributions and real-world phenomena.

 ### Correlation and Regression Analysis
 Lastly, we discuss correlation & regression analysis.
-In statistics, correlation or dependence is any statistical relationship, whether causal or not, between two random variables or bivariate data.
-Correlations are extremely useful when we're trying to find relationships between one variable and another in order to:
+In statistics, correlation or dependence is any statistical relationship between two random variables or bivariate data, whether causal or not.
+Correlations are extremely useful when we're trying to find relationships between one variable and another to do the following:
 - Understand phenomena
 - Make predictions